Hit by a truck driver? Here’s what you need to know.

 - Commercial Trucking Statistics and How Safe Are They, Really?

 - What Makes Trucking Accidents Different for Those Who Are Injured?

 - There Is Probably More Than One Insurance Company Involved in a Trucking Accident

-- Should I Hire a Trucking Accident Attorney?
+- Should I Hire a Truck Accident Attorney?

 - Contact the Law Offices of James Scott Farrin

-In addition to federal oversight over interstate trucking operations, South Carolina additionally has detailed regulations applying to intrastate trucking operations, meaning transportation within the State of South Carolina.
-Many mandatory permitting procedures must be followed, including the need to obtain a Certificate of Compliance and Unified Carrier Registration.
+In addition to federal oversight over interstate trucking operations, South Carolina law additionally has detailed regulations applying to intrastate trucking operations, meaning transportation within the State of South Carolina.
+Many mandatory permitting procedures must be followed, including obtaining a Certificate of Compliance and Unified Carrier Registration.
 The SCDMV also publishes standards for insurance coverages for all intrastate commercial trucks (except passenger carriers), also called motor carriers.